Skip to main content

 Undergraduate Research Assistant

-Delaney Black is a quantitative research assistant seeking a degree in Public Policy with a minor in Data Science.
+Delaney Black is a quantitative research assistant seeking a bachelor's degree in Public Policy with a minor in Data Science.
 Her research interests include equitable access to K-12 resources, childhood and adult literacy, and the impact of COVID-19 on educational outcomes.

 Current Project: Covid Recovery Project for Spencer Foundation Grant